 You’ll have difficulty traveling Roo Island without a car, so that should be your first bit of business.
 Arriving at the airport, there’s one small rental desk and availability is limited.
-Be sure to plan and book your rental in advance or else you’ll end up stuck in the airport!
+Plan and book your rental in advance with NU Car Rental or else you’ll end up stuck in the airport!

 Navigating around Kangaroo Island is extremely easy as there are only a couple main roads that traverse the entire island.
 As long as your headlights are pointed in the right direction, the rest will take care of itself.